 Why Are Espresso Machines So Expensive

-The main reason why the higher end machines cost so much is due to the materials that are being used.
+The main reason why the higher-end machines cost so much is due to the materials used.

-More expensive models use the highest quality materials like stainless steel, brass, and copper, while your more affordable models are using metal, plastic, and lower grad copper and brass.
+More expensive models use the highest quality materials like stainless steel, brass, and copper, while your more affordable models use metal, plastic, and lower grad copper and brass.

-Some models cost more because the research and testing are done on them last for hundreds of hours to make sure that your purchase is made of the highest quality and will have a longer lifespan; this costs money and is seen in its pricetag.
+Some models cost more because the research and testing are done on them last for hundreds of hours to ensure that your purchase is made of the highest quality and will have a longer lifespan; this costs money and is seen in its price tag.

 What Is The Best Price Range To Stay Within To Receive A Quality Machine?

 This is a matter of opinion, but I would recommend not to go below $150.